isomerpages/moe-spectrasec/_i-am-a/Parent/Personalised Digital Learning Programme (PDLP).md

 description: ""
 third_nav_title: Parent
 ---
-Today, rapid technological advancements are changing the way we live, work and play.
+Rapid technological advancements are changing the way we live, work and play.

 *   Students will need to be equipped with the skills to handle changes and deal with challenges in the digital future.